mcembalest/GNN/README.md

 ### In what order did the model learn to factor the data during training?

-We sometimes observe by looking at this trajectory plot that the model first factors the data into two sets, and then subsequently learns to split each of the two sets again into two, in order to arrive at the four classes of the classification problem (e.g. it first learned to separate the data into {lowest & low}, {highest & high} before learning how to separate the data into {lowest}, {low}, {high}, and {highest})
+Using this trajectory plot, I can see on some training runs that the model first factors the data into two sets, and then subsequently learns to split each of the two sets again into two, in order to arrive at the four classes of the classification problem (e.g. it first learned to separate the data into {lowest & low}, {highest & high} before learning how to separate the data into {lowest}, {low}, {high}, and {highest})

-This ordering can give us more or less confidence in the learned representations - we can investigate if the observed data factoring is natural or spurious.

 This way of thinking about the trajectory of feature learning dynamics was inspired by the [Toy Models of Superposition paper by Anthropic](https://transformer-circuits.pub/2022/toy_model/index.html#learning)